 Will you represent me?

 I’m no longer working at the literary agency.
 Therefore, I cannot represent writers.
 I recommend doing some research online (and watching our iWriterly videos on querying) to see what agents are accepting books in your age category and genre.

 I’m an author.
 Can I join you on iWriterly for an author interview?

 Due to the number of authors interested in coming on our YouTube channel for an interview, unfortunately, we have to be very selective of who we invite on.
-You’re welcome to fill out the contact form on our website to see if it would be a good fit all around.
-(Provide your bio, book blurb, links, etc.) But please keep in mind our audience primarily targets young adult (YA) and adult science fiction and fantasy (with a smattering of romance and historical fiction).
-We don’t talk about poetry, short stories, nonfiction, or any age categories younger than YA on iWriterly (such as middle grade, chapter books, picture books, etc.).
+You’re welcome to fill out our author interview form.
+But please keep in mind we specialize in young adult (YA) and adult science fiction and fantasy (with a smattering of romance and historical fiction).
+We don’t specialize in poetry, short stories, nonfiction, literary fiction, or any age categories younger than YA (such as middle grade, chapter books, picture books, etc.).

 Do you accept books for review?

 Not at this time.
 (If only there was more time in the day!)